1. Home

 The Benefits of Adding a Solar Battery

-Adding solar battery storage to a photovoltaic (PV) system delivers four key benefits: independence, savings, environmental friendliness, and energy resilience.
+Adding solar battery storage to a solar panel system delivers four key benefits: independence, savings, environmental friendliness, and energy resilience.

 Energy independence

-Adding a battery enables you to decide precisely when the solar power you generate is used, stored, and shared.
-This can help you reach any energy goal, like keeping the lights on, lowering utility bills, or minimizing your carbon footprint.
+Adding a battery enables you to decide when your solar power is used, stored, and shared.
+This can help you keep the lights on, decrease utility bills, and minimize your carbon footprint.

 Savings on utility bills

-By drawing power from your battery, you can avoid grid-supplied electricity consumption outside of solar production hours.
+By drawing power from your battery, you can avoid using utility power outside of solar production hours.
 This is very important if you live in an area where electricity prices vary depending on the time of day.
-Batteries can help you avoid high utility electricity rates while tapping into your backup reserve during peak billing hours.
+Batteries can help you avoid high utility electricity rates during peak billing hours.

 Cleaner energy at home

-By keeping more of your PV solar energy on-site and using it to power your home, you can avoid the carbon emissions associated with other electricity sources.
+By keeping and using more of your solar energy, you can avoid the carbon emissions associated with other energy sources.
 About 60% of grid energy in the US is generated by fossil fuel resources.

 A map showing major power outages since 2000 across the United States.